Hoseman/hotel-technical-test/README.md

 URL: https://technicaltest.achcreative.co.uk

-User: see email
+User: See email

-Pass: see email
+Pass: See email

+Database: See email for sql file